lorenzpfei/anki-vacation-tts/generator/Prompt.md

     - Only include “nice but less frequent” variants if they are **very common and clearly worth knowing**, and briefly explain them in `notes_L1`.

 3. Short, learnable, natural
-    - Prefer short, high-frequency forms over long, complex sentences.
-    - If it is natural to just say the item when ordering (“Water.” / “Coffee.”), use that, not a long, overly polite question.
+    - Always prefer the **shortest high-frequency form** that sounds natural to locals in TARGET_REGION.
+    - If a short form like “Menu, please” or just “Coffee, please” is natural and polite enough, USE THAT as `l2` and DO NOT use a longer sentence like “Could I have the menu, please?”.
+    - Only mention longer, more formal alternatives in `notes_L1` if they are really worth knowing; do not create separate cards for them.
     - Use contractions, common colloquialisms, and informal grammar where appropriate, as long as they are widely understood and not ultra-niche slang.

 4. Context-aware choices